Grilled Catfish Recipes For Authentic Southern Eating

 - Cook the catfish for 3 to 4 minutes.
 When the flesh is no longer translucent, the fillets are ready to flip over

-- Transfer to a plate with a wide spatula
+- Transfer to a plate with a wide spatula.

-How to Grill Whole Catfish
+How to Grill a Whole Catfish

+Finding a fresh, whole catfish might be more challenging than locating some fillets.
 If you head to a fish market, look for catfish with undamaged skin and clear eyes if you’re planning to grill them whole.

 When grilling whole catfish, you won’t get the same results if you use frozen fish.